Jantar Mantar Jaipur

 Jantar Mantar Entry And Timings

 Jantar Mantar Jaipur is open to visitors from 9:00 AM to 4:30 PM.
-Our advice is to visit Jantar mantar in the morning to avoid crowds and the heat of the sun.
+Our advice is to visit Jantar Mantar in the morning to avoid crowds and the heat of the sun.

-Jantar Mantar Jaipur Ticket Price
+Jantar Mantar Ticket Price

 How To Reach Jantar Mantar?

-Best Time To Visit Jantar Mantar Jaipur
+Best Time To Visit Jantar Mantar

 Q: Why Jantar Mantar is famous in Jaipur?